martinResearch/puzzleAI/README.md

 ```

 We did not use logical or and and but addition and multiplication on purpose, this allows us to relax the binary constraint and to be able to simulate with continuous obstacle values on the interval between 0 and 1 that can be interpreted as a kind of density.
 We can maximise the score by updating gradually the continuous valued obstacles map using gradient ascent.
-For the the gradient computation to be efficient we use an hand coded reverse accumulation of the gradient(a.k.a adjoint or back-propagation in the neural network context)
+For the the gradient computation to be efficient, we do not use finite differences but a hand coded reverse accumulation of the gradient (a.k.a adjoint or back-propagation in the neural network context).
-The corresponding code is in [lemmingsGradientDescent.py](./lemmingsGradientDescent.py)
+The corresponding code is in [lemmingsGradientDescent.py](./lemmingsGradientDescent.py).
-The simulation with non zero (0.3) initial values
+The simulation with non zero (0.3) initial values gives:

 ![animation](./images/relaxedSimulation.gif)

-We are maximising a non linear function and thus may fall in a local minimum.
-We need a careful initialisation with non zero obstacles values in order to get a fraction of the lemmings to reach the target in the initialisation and get on non-zero initial gradient for the method to start changing the obstacles map.
+The score we are maximising is a not convex and thus may fall in a local minimum.
+We thus need a careful initialisation with non zero obstacles values in order to get a fraction of the lemmings to reach the target in the initialisation and get on non-zero initial gradient for the method to start changing the obstacles map through gradient descent.
-The obstacle evolution through gradient descent
+The obstacle evolution through gradient descent gives:

 ![animation](./images/obstaclesOptimization.gif)

 We added a small penalty on the obstacle map to encourage using as little new bricks as possible.
-However note that not all the cells are binary at convergence, maybe we need more iterations, break some symmetry by using a slightly different penalty for each cell.
+However note that not all the cells are binary at convergence.
+Maybe we need more iterations, break some symmetry by using a slightly different penalty for each cell.
 Finally we simulate the lemmings with the found non binary map

 ![animation](./images/solutionSimulation1.gif)

 ## Second method: using a 0-1 integer programming formulation

-We can first interpret the problem as solving a non linear program through the introduction of a set of auxiliary variables that represent the number or density of lemmings coming from the top , the right ,the left and staying on the same cell.
+We can first interpret the problem as solving a non linear program through the introduction of a set of auxiliary variables that represent for each cell the number or density of lemmings coming from the top , the right ,the left and staying on the same cell.
 We want to maximise
 ```python
 score=np.sum(np.sum(lemmingsMaps[-1],axis=2)*targetsMap)